leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

 A weighted risk score aggregates:

 - support ticket volume
 - escalation signals
 - resolution delays
 - engagement persistence

-The score functions as a ranking tool, not a binary predictor.
+The score is designed as a **ranking tool**, not a binary predictor.

-It enables prioritized retention effort.
+It enables prioritization of retention effort based on relative risk.

 ---

 ## Key Insights

-Early churn is not driven by low activity alone.
+- Early churn is not driven by low activity alone

-It is more strongly associated with onboarding friction and support severity.
+- Onboarding friction and support severity are stronger signals of churn risk
+- Risk signals are probabilistic, but consistent enough to guide prioritization

 This shifts retention strategy from engagement nudges to friction reduction.

-Risk signals are probabilistic, not deterministic —
-but consistent enough to guide resource allocation.

 ---

-## Insight → Action Translation
+## Insight → Action

-This analysis supports a proactive onboarding defense strategy:
+This analysis supports a targeted onboarding strategy:

 - Flag accounts with repeated early support escalation
 - Trigger priority onboarding workflows
 - Assign targeted customer success outreach
-- Measure retention lift post-intervention

-The objective is smarter prioritization, not blanket intervention.

-Retention effort should follow risk ranking.
+The goal is to allocate retention resources where they have the highest impact.

 ---

 ## Business Implication

-The project reframes churn analytics as a resource allocation problem.
+This project reframes churn analytics as a **resource allocation problem**:

-Instead of asking:

-> Who will churn?

-It asks:

-> Where will intervention have the highest marginal impact?
+**Where will intervention have the highest marginal impact?**

-This perspective aligns analytics with operational decision-making.
+This perspective aligns analytics directly with operational decision-making.

 ---

 ## Limitations

 - Synthetic dataset (simulated SaaS environment)
 - Limited long-term financial metrics
 - Simplified support severity modeling

-The framework demonstrates methodology rather than production forecasting.
+This project demonstrates methodology rather than production forecasting.

 ---

 ## Conclusion

-Early churn emerges from accumulated onboarding friction, not isolated events.
+Early churn is driven more by accumulated onboarding friction than low activity.

-Support signals provide actionable early warning indicators.
+Support signals provide actionable early indicators of churn risk.

-An interpretable risk score enables targeted retention strategy without overfitting.
+An interpretable risk score enables targeted intervention and more efficient allocation of retention resources.

-The result is a scalable framework for data-informed customer success prioritization.
+This project demonstrates how analytics can directly inform customer success strategy.

 ---

 ## Tools & Techniques

 - Python (Pandas, NumPy, Matplotlib)
 - Behavioral feature engineering
 - Early-window cohort analysis
 - Risk scoring framework
-- Exploratory data visualization
+- Exploratory data analysis

 ---

 ## Author

-Jihoo Lee
+**Jihoo Lee**
 Data Analytics & Business Analytics Portfolio Project